 - More Than One Day in Florence?

-- How to Get Around Florence in a Day
+- How to Get Around Florence in One Day

 - Where to stay in Florence